-It is 2020…100 years of women voting in this country.
+It’s 2020…100 years since suffrage movement activists won the right to vote for many women across the country.
 As we look back to notable moments like this in history, we celebrate women leaders and acknowledge that the path to gender equality has not been inclusive and we are still on it.
 For that reason, the Change Matrix team is sharing a series of personal essays about women.
 They might be women we know who were models or mentors and influenced us as professionals.
 They might be women whose work we have loved and integrated into our own.
 They might be about our identification as women through a cultural lens.

 At the beginning of my career, I practiced law alone as a solo practitioner and had little to no support, or even community, in my practice.
 After 5 years of that, I was lucky enough to meet the Director of the Georgetown Center for Child and Human Development (GUCCHD) through my new friend, who was also her son.
 Phyllis Magrab took an interest in my training and emerging practice as a mediator and soon I found myself in her office, talking about the possibility of my joining her team.
 What I could not know in that office that day, was that I was about to meet the most incredible group of women who would have a positive impact on my work, my family, and my individual growth.